 Monkeys are amazing primates swinging our way with messages of intelligence, intensity, and involvement.
 Before we go further into symbolic monkey meaning, it might be noteworthy to distinguish some differences between apes and monkeys.
 In general, monkeys are smaller and typically have tails, where apes usually lacking them.
 Although both groups share strong social aptitude and strong communities, apes tend to be more social.
 Take a look at the symbolic meaning of gorilla page for more insights into ape symbolism.

-Monkeys in are often portrayed as animated entertainers and mischievous revelers in myth, legend and lore.
+Symbolic monkey meaning is often deals with animated entertainment, and monkeys are depicted as mischievous figures in myth, legend and lore.
 In reality, this is true when we observe their behavior.
 No wonder attentive philosophers and scholars attributed playfulness and chicanery to the monkey.
 It's important to note however, their goofing off isn't random.
 Monkeys are particular about who they play with.
 If the monkey is your totem, you've got a penchant for practical jokes and good-hearted trickery.
 Just know it would be wise to choose the objects of your tricks wisely.
 There's a time and place for good humor, this holds true for the recipient of our jocularity too.
 If the monkey is egging you on to pull a good prank (and if the monkey is your guide, it will absolutely encourage shenanigans), make sure your humor is well-intended, and the brunt of your joke will take your meaning as it's intended.

 In their social habitats, monkeys display amazing depths of compassion, understanding, and bonding.
 Grooming is a major activity for monkeys and they will spend ample time cleaning each others' fur and skin.
 It's a way to get close to family members, it's also a form of protection - an expression of caring.
 This is great imagery for family and support.
 If the monkey comes swinging into your awareness, it might be a sign for grooming your loved ones.
 Perhaps not in a physical sense, but certainly watching out for your loved ones, offering demonstrable signs of encouragement to them, and letting your peeps know you love them and are there to give your support.